APNIFFT

 The Specific Objectives:

-1. Act as an avenue through which MPs’ capacities and knowledge on tax justice issues can be strengthened.
+1. Act as an avenue through which MPs’ capacities and knowledge on tax justice issues can be

-2. Provide a platform for robust policy engagements and debates on tax justice and IFFs issues at a national and regional level.
+2. Provide a platform for robust policy engagement and debate on tax justice and IFFs issues at the

-3. Serve as platforms for information exchange through which members from different parliamentary committees can meet, interact, relate and come up with bipartisan legislation.
+3. Serve as a platform for information exchange through which members from different

-4. Provide a platform where civil society organizations can freely interact with MPs and promote utilization of their research outputs.
+4. Provide a platform where civil society organisations can freely interact with MPs and promote

-5. Act as a safeguard and a soundboard to monitor compliance with legislative and executive branch actions on tax justice issues.
+5. Act as a safeguard and a soundboard to monitor compliance with legislative and executive

 APNIFFT Successes